galaxyproject/galaxy-hub/src/news/2021-04-gcc-reg/index.md

 The move to virtual has allowed the conference to slash registration rates to a fraction of what an in-person event would cost.
 The virtual format also makes the conference globally accessible.

 Registration rates depend on where you are in your career, and where you are in the world.

+## Fellowships

+If you are based in a developing economy, then please consider [applying for a GCC2021 Conference Fellowship](/src/news/2021-04-gcc-fellowships/index.md).
+If you are a student or post-doc, anywhere in the world, please consider applying for a [GCC2021 James Taylor Conference Fellowship](/src/news/2021-05-gcc-jxtx/index.md).

 ## Participants Based in Low, Lower-Middle, and Upper-Middle Income Countries